 Source: ESRI, ArcGIS Online

-Lynchburg ended up with 132 overflow outfalls that could relieve pressure on the pipes by releasing combined wastewater/stormwater into the James River, or tributaries flowing into the James.
-Dumping untreated sewage protected the pipes, but not local streams.
-To meet the requirements of the Clean Water Act as amended in 1972, the city needed to stop intermittent dumping of raw sewage into the river.2
+Dumping untreated sewage through an overflow outfall protected the pipes, but not local streams.
+To meet the requirements of the Clean Water Act as amended in 1972, the city needed to stop intermittent discharge of raw sewage into the river.2

-The most expensive single investment was installation of seven miles of new interceptor pipe along the James River, costing $60 million.
-Some of the "arteries of the sewer system" were as wide as seven feet.
-People who use the city's sewer system (ratepayers to the utility) were obliged to fund the construction required to separate the now-combined systems, but the city was successful in obtaining state and Federal grants to reduce substantially the costs imposed on local ratepayers.
+Some of the underground pipes, the "arteries of the sewer system," were as wide as seven feet.
+People who used the city's sewer system (utility "ratepayers") were obliged to pay higher fees to fund the construction required to separate the stormwater and wastewater systems.
+The city was successful in obtaining state and Federal grants to reduce substantially the costs imposed on local ratepayers.

 new stormwater sewer lines (red), to separate stormwater from existing sanitary sewer system (green) in Lynchburg